dsprenkels/randombytes/README.md

 On sensible systems (like the ones with `arc4random`) the latency is very low.
 However, this is totally not guaranteed.
 Do not expect this function to be very fast.
-Benchmark for your specific setup, and use a CSPRNG if you need.
+Benchmark for your specific setup, and use a fast CSPRNG if you need.

 Example code: